INTO-CPS-Association/DTaaS/deploy/README.md

 sudo apt-get install -y apache2-utils
 ```

-You can now proceed with update of the gateway authentication setup.
+You can now proceed with update of the gateway authorization setup.
 The dummy username is `foo` and the password is `bar`.
 Please change this before starting the gateway.